cbaatz/Knit/README.md

 containing the parameter values.
 Thus, you have incredible flexibility for how to construct the `routes` object that defines your resources.

-Knit looks for a JavaScript or CoffeeScript `knit` or `.knit` node.js module in the base directory (current by default).
-That is, it looks for one of `knit.coffee`, `knit.js`, `.knit.coffee`, or `.knit.js`.
-It is up to you whether you prefer to write the config file in JavaScript or CoffeeScript.
+Knit supports both JavaScript and CoffeeScript config modules.
+You can optionally specify a config module name on the command line.
+If no config name is specified (`knit write` for example), Knit defaults to look for a `knit` or `.knit` module in the current directory (only).
+If a config name is specified (`knit write myconfig` for example), Knit will look for a module with that name in the following locations (in order):

+1. The current directory (`.`)
+2. `$HOME/.knit/` if the `HOME` environment variable is defined
+3. The paths specified in the environment variable `KNIT_PATHS`
+4. The `configs` folder of the Knit distribution (allowing Knit to ship useful config files by default).

-### Example
+### Config file example

 Let's look at an example to highlight some of the configuration
 features: